dshah2008/dshah2008.github.io/FPL_prediction_main.md

 **Data**\
 \
 Data has been aggregated from the following source tables (total of 241 files):
-- gw(n).csv : Player performance data for each gameweek.
+-\ gw(n).csv : Player performance data for each gameweek.
 Total of 38 gameweeks x 6 seasons = 228 files.
-- fixtures.csv : List of all fixtures for the season = 6 files.
+-\ fixtures.csv : List of all fixtures for the season = 6 files.
 It contains team IDs and kickoff times.
-- master_team_list.csv : Team ID and name mapping for each season in 1 file.
+-\ master_team_list.csv : Team ID and name mapping for each season in 1 file.
-- players_raw.csv : Contains player position information for each season = 6 files.
+-\ players_raw.csv : Contains player position information for each season = 6 files.
 \
 \
-*'noautoindent'* *'noai'*
 **Data Preparation**\
 \
 The following steps were taken to prepare the data: